wordslab-org/wordslab-notebooks/README.md

 The usage of these scripts will be described below in more details when we explain the lifecycle of a workspace project.

-Creates a first workspace project in /workspace/wordslab-notebooks-tutorials with the tutorials found at https://github.com/wordslab-org/wordslab-notebooks-tutorials.
+Creates a first workspace project in /workspace/wordslab-notebooks-tutorials with **the wordslab-notebooks tutorials** found at https://github.com/wordslab-org/wordslab-notebooks-tutorials.

 ### 5. Start Jupyterlab and test your environment